XRPLF/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-entry-types/nftokenoffer.md

 - [NFTokenAcceptOffer][]

-### Locating NFTokenOffer objects
+## Locating NFTokenOffer entries

-Each `NFToken` has two [directories](directorynode.html): one contains offers to buy the token and the other contains offers to sell the token.
+Each unique NFT has up to two [directories](directorynode.html): one contains offers to buy the token and the other contains offers to sell the token.
+(These two directories are created as necessary and deleted if empty.)
 Marketplaces or other client applications can use these directories to find and display offers to trade `NFToken` objects to users or even automatically match them and accept them.

 ### NFTokenOffer Reserve

-Each `NFTokenOffer` object costs the account placing the offer one incremental reserve.
-As of this writing the incremental reserve is 2 XRP.
-The reserve can be recovered by cancelling the offer.
+`{{currentpage.name}}` entries each count as one item towards the owner reserve of the account placing the offer, as long as the entry is in the ledger.
+Accepting or canceling the offer frees up the reserve.

 ### NFTokenOffer ID Format